TN 84 (06-24)

 NOTE: When an individual requests waiver and we receive the request within 30 days of the date of the overpayment notice, we consider the individual to have made the request in the same month we issued the notice.

-Example 1: In 03/2015, we notified Katie Smith that we would adjust her widow's benefits to recover a $1,500 overpayment to her daughter.
-Ms. Smith was contingently liable for repaying her daughter’s overpayment.
-In 04/2015, Ms. Smith requested waiver and we approved her request.
-In 06/2015, we determined that Ms. Smith was underpaid $500.
-Because we waived the overpayment, we pay Ms. Smith the underpayment.
+Example 1: In 03/2015, we notified Katie Smith that we would adjust their surviving spouse's benefits to recover a $1,500 overpayment to their child.
+Ms. Smith was contingently liable for repaying the overpayment.
+In 04/2015, Katie requested waiver and we approved their request.
+In 06/2015, we determined that Katie was underpaid $500.
+Because we waived the overpayment, we pay Katie the underpayment.

 To Link to this section - Use this URL: